The art of waiting in line

 When fatigue comes—that leaden sensation that seems to pull downward on every atom of your being—do not fight it directly.
 Give in.
 Fatigue is part of the discovery that the longer you wait, the deeper your roots grow.

 Breathe into the irritation.
 Feel its texture, its temperature.
-It is as transient as the line itself.

 When conversations bloom around you—as they sometimes do in situations of shared waiting—listen.
-Not with the half-ear of someone cataloging the faults in a stranger's logic, but with the full-bodied attention of someone receiving a rare gift.
+Not with the half-ear of someone snarking faults in a stranger's logic, but with the full-bodied attention of someone receiving a rare gift.
 These ephemeral connections between isolated islands of consciousness, are what our ancestors knew as community before we walled ourselves away in digital fortresses.

 When at last you reach the front—that sacred threshold where waiting transmutes into receiving—look the person serving you in the eyes.
 Really look.
 Remember that they have been standing while you've been moving, that they have witnessed the same drama repeat itself hundreds of times today.
 Offer them the gift of your full presence, even if just for the brief transaction.

-Most will leave immediately, already thinking of the next task, the next line, the next wait.
-They will pass the time warp having spent years of their life in lines without ever having truly waited in one.
-But you—you've found a way to reclaim the in-between spaces, those parentheses in the text of your life that most people skip over in their rush to reach the next chapter.
-And in doing so, you've discovered that life is not a series of destinations interrupted by inconvenient journeys, but rather a single, continuous unfolding in which every moment—even those spent in line at the DMV—contains the possibility of wonder.
+And then, when you turn to leave, pause for one moment at the threshold.
+Notice how your body, released from its linear confinement, expands outward into space with something akin to joy.
+Most leave immediately, already thinking of what next.
+They pass the time warp having spent years of their life in lines without ever having truly waited in one.
+But you—you find a way to reclaim the in-between spaces.
+Those parentheses in the text of your life that most people skip over in their rush to reach the next chapter.
+And in doing so, you discover that life is a single, continuous unfolding of experiences in which every moment—even those spent in line at the post office—contains the possibility of wonder.

 I write ‘cos words are fun.
 More about me here.
 Follow @hackrlife on X or subscribe to my blog